Staheos/adrilight/README.md

 # Fork
-Originally created by fabsenet: https://github.com/fabsenet/adrilight
+Originally created by fabsenet: [adrilight](https://github.com/fabsenet/adrilight), and before by MrBoe: [Bambilight](https://github.com/MrBoe/Bambilight)

 This fork uses audio from computer to change brightness of leds.